IDHEAP-UnitePolsoc/coffeeread/README.md

 **Reading list for bi-weekly (TUES, 13:00) reading group:**

-**There will be a summer break -- please note that our last official reading group meeting will be May 25th!**
+**There will be a summer break -- please note that our last official reading group meeting will be May 25th!
+We will resume Aug.
+3rd**

 **May 11:** (Ihssane to pick one of the two following papers:)
 1.Ferris, Elizabeth.
 "Making Sense of Public Policy on Refugee Integration."
 The ANNALS of the American Academy of Political and Social Science 690.1 (2020): 200-224.